zedlopez/ifm/Writing with Inform.md

 >
 >     begin the analysing activity with the pitchblende;
 >
-> In all cases a matching "end the ... activity with ..." or else "abandon the ... activity with..." phrase must be reached.
+> It is the user's responsibility to ensure that in all cases a matching "end the ... activity" or else "abandon the ... activity" phrase is subsequently reached.

 And when we are done: